bduggan/raku-cache-dir/README.md

     method get-cached($key, $val) returns Mu
     method get-cached($key, &v) returns Mu

-Return a key if it exists, or store the provided value.
-The value can be a scalar or a routine.
+Return a value if it has been stored, or store the provided value.
+If the value is a routine, it is called.

 method get
 ----------